 Athens is the capital of Greece and one of the oldest cities in the world.
 There are archaeological sites and monuments on every corner to remind visitors about glorious past...

-Greece is one of the most popular destination for tourism for decades and there are many reasons for this.
-Blessed by great climate, beautiful sea and idyllic islands scattered around...
+Greece is one of the most popular destinations for tourism for decades and there are many reasons for this.
+Blessed by the great climate, beautiful sea, and idyllic islands scattered...

 Top hotels in Athens